epam-cross-platform-lab/FlexiMvvm/docs/001-introduction-05-result.md

 # Navigation for a Result

 Another important navigation pattern is the result back propagation.
 On Android, such scenario is supported explicitly: [Getting a Result from an Activity](https://developer.android.com/training/basics/intents/result), usually for moving onto a picker screen, choosing some item and returning it back to the initial screen.
-On iOS, to accommodate recommended navigation and View Controllers creation via code, things are a bit easier: we create a new View Controller and subscribe for its results from the calling View Controller.
+On iOS, to accommodate recommended **code-driven UI approach**, things are a bit easier: we create a new target View Controller and subscribe for its results from the calling source View Controller.

 FlexiMvvm incorporates both platform specific patterns, exposing a common straighforward approach for us.
 Briefly, we do the following:
 1. Add new ``Result`` type representing the result data.